 Scouting and thresholds No formal economic thresholds exist for white grub insecticide treatment decisions.
 There are no effective "rescue" treatments that can be applied postemergence in sugar beets for white grubs.

 - garlic oil (Garlic Barrier AG+)-See label for rates.
 Apply as preventive repellent treatment prior to insect infestation.
-Make first application at crop emergence and repeat on a 10 to 14 spray schedule to maintain repellency effect.
+Make first application at crop emergence and repeat on a 10- to 14-day schedule to maintain repellency effect.

 - thiamethoxam (Cruiser 5FS)-Application only by commercial seed treaters; no on-farm seed-treatment application.

 - (Mustang Maxx) at 0.025 lb ai/a planting application.
-Apply in-furrow or make a 3-4 inch T-Band at planting in a minimum of 3-5 gal per acre.
-50 day PHI for tops or roots.
+Apply in-furrow or make a 3 to 4 inch T-Band at planting in a minimum of 3 to 5 gal per acre.
+PHI 50 days for tops or roots.
 Do not apply more than 0.075 lb ai/a per season.
 REI 12 hr.